ReddyKhajaValluru/Courseera_MLSpecialization/Course_2/NeuralNetworks/BiasVarianceTradeoff/Practice_2/Readme.md

 Practicing the Diagnosis for machine learning models.
-Models diagnosed in this folder are Regression( sci-kit learn and NN) and binary classification(NN)
+Models diagnosed in this folder are Regression(sci-kit learn) and Multi-Class classification(NN).